Authentic Lessons for 21st Century Learning

 Engage

 Display slide 7.
 As a formative assessment, ask students to explain what they know about poop.
 Use the Collective Brain Dump strategy to structure this conversation.
 Arrange students into small groups and encourage them to collaborate with their groups to share knowledge.
 When groups seem to be done sharing with one another, have each group share their knowledge with the whole class.
-As groups share, list items on the board to create a whole-class product.
+As groups share, list their items on the board to create a whole-class product.
 Using the whole-class list, you can guide the lesson to address misconceptions and gaps in knowledge.
-Example questions that generate interesting discussion on this topic include:
+Use the questions on the slide to help generate interesting discussion on this topic:

 • What is poop?